How to Fuel a Marathon: Avoid the Wall and Run Your Best Race

 Aim to simulate race-day conditions during at least two or three of your long training runs.
 Use the same types of fuel, taken at the same intervals and quantities you plan to use on race day.
 This will help build confidence and minimise surprises on the big day.

-Also practise drinking while running — from both cups and bottles, if possible — as it can take a bit of getting used to.
+Also practise drinking while running as it can take a bit of getting used to.
 Start with small sips and build up gradually.
 If you plan to use the drinks provided by the race organisers, check in advance what will be available and practise with them during training.

-< 3 hours: Up to 90g carbs/hour (ideally from multiple carb sources like glucose + fructose)
+• < 4 hours: 60 - 90g carbs/hour (ideally from multiple carb sources like glucose + fructose)

 2–3 Days Before the Race: Carb-Load